 Hello and welcome to the Sex Positively Blog Hop, the brainchild of fellow author, Grace Duncan.
 From November 9th through November 22nd, you’ll hear from some of your favorite romance authors sharing their positive views on sexuality, as opposed to the negative spin we get from most lawmakers, the media, and ‘concerned citizens.’
 For the entire list of participants in the hop according to dates posting, check out this link here.
 There is a link at the bottom of the post for the websites themselves.

 When thinking about how we are taught to perceive sex, it’s actually rather mindboggling.
 We sell cars, cereal, toothpaste, and more with sex, yet the person that actually enjoys engaging in sex is seen as a slut, a whore, a player, or worse.
 It’s not reserved for women to be shamed either, though that does seem to be more prevalent.
 And then we can add in non-hetronormative, vanilla sex, and all hell breaks loose.
+That is why many individuals who would like to express their sexuality through the use of tools cannot easily do so because of the stigma.
+Many opt to buy online on sites like Plug Lust for sex toys as they are afraid of buying from local adult shops.

 Women that engage in sex are shamed (slut, whore, tramp, unfit, etc.), while those same people often revere men doing the same (stud, man, duuuude, horn dog—though the last one can be a compliment or an insult, depending).
 It’s hard to get away from the negativity around sex and the enjoyment thereof.
 We have been programed from birth that girls are pretty, boys are handsome.
 Girls are to be chaste until marriage, boys are to experiment and have experience before marriage.
 Girls are to only love boys, boys are to only want/love/lust for girls.
 Oh, and that anything but basic missionary style sex is perverse.